-311. Government's next steps are taken within the context 307.
-Samoa in its commitment to the SDGs wishes to ensure of an uncertain and unpredictable future and global that the data and information provided allows for a clear economic environment.
-What is clear is that the impacts measure of progress of its efforts on each of the SDGs.
-While of COVID-19 will exacerbate the economic slowdown due we have been successful in collecting as much of the data to to the Measles epidemic and has already resulted in loss of meet global indicators, including providing national indicajobs from many tourism businesses especially hotels.
-This is tors based on data we can collect, there are a number of india volatile cocktail within the current situation of an already; cators that Samoa feels do not properly reflect how we see high proportion of the labour force in informal employment. the target or goal.
-In these instances, we have opted to use high unemployment, increasing proportion of the populaour local indicators.
-The real challenge is that some of these tion already living in hardship situations, high proportion of targets are important for us but the metadata is not always people vulnerable to falling into poverty, and generally low available or overly complicated that it is hard to collect, wages and high disparity of earnings between the bottom interpret and report on.
-For instance, some critical indica-40% and top 10% of the employed population. tors for Samoa on SDG 14 are either difficult to measure or requires the specific expertise required to measure these that we do not have.
+307. Samoa in its commitment to the SDGs wishes to ensure that the data and information provided allows for a clear measure of progress of its efforts on each of the SDGs.
+While we have been successful in collecting as much of the data to meet global indicators, including providing national indicators based on data we can collect, there are a number of indicators that Samoa feels do not properly reflect how we see the target or goal.
+In these instances, we have opted to use our local indicators.
+The real challenge is that some of these targets are important for us but the metadata is not always available or overly complicated that it is hard to collect, interpret and report on.
+For instance, some critical indicators for Samoa on SDG 14 are either difficult to measure or requires the specific expertise required to measure these that we do not have.
 There will be still some Tier 3 indicators that we will not be able to put a measure to.